22 July 2022

-Tiina Pajuste, PhD, is a Lecturer in International and European Law at Tallinn University.
+Tiina Pajuste, Ph.D, is a Associate Professor of International and European law at Tallinn University.

 Matthew Crandall, PhD, is an Associate Professor of International Relations at Tallinn University.

 The course appealing for a broad base of students, not just those with a law or IR background.
 Students with a variety of educational backgrounds will benefit from the course including those with a background in: economics, sociology, history, human geography, political science, and more.